-The dental product category experienced price improvement in certain geographic regions, including North America and Europe; however, there was an overall price decline due to the timing of price changes year-over-year in certain European countries.
-The spine product category continued to experience governmental healthcare cost pricing pressure efforts and similar efforts at local hospitals and health systems.
+The dental product category experienced price improvement in the majority of geographic regions, including outside of North America (excluding China); however, there was an overall price decline for the three and six months ended June 30, 2023 due to the timing of price changes year-over-year in North America.
+We expect the full year 2023 price impact to be positive for the dental portfolio.
+The spine product category continued to experience governmental healthcare cost pricing pressure efforts and similar efforts at local hospitals and health systems in the three and six months ended June 30, 2023.